A streptococcal screen is a test to detect group A streptococcus. This type of bacteria is the most common cause of strep throat.

 A negative strep screen most often means group A streptococcus is not present.
 It is unlikely that you have strep throat.

-If your provider still thinks that you may have strep throat, a throat culture will be done.
+If your provider still thinks that you may have strep throat, a throat culture will be done in children and adolescents.

 What Abnormal Results Mean

 A positive strep screen most often means group A streptococcus is present, and confirms that you have strep throat.